hed-standard/hed-specification/README.md

 ## Further documentation

 The documentation on this page refers specifically to the HED vocabulary and supporting tools.
-Additional documentataion is available on:
+Additional documentation is available on:

 > [**HED organization website**](https://www.hedtags.org)